Iceland in May. Welcoming the Midnight Sun!

 The temperatures are rising, and the ice caves at Vatnajökull glacier have become dangerous to explore.
 However, some ice caves are available for exploration all year.

 One ice cave is the Katla ice cave in South Iceland.
-It is located in the Kötlujökull glacier, part of the Mýrdalsjökull glacier.
+It is located in the Kötlujökull Glacier, part of the Mýrdalsjökull Glacier.

 May is the best time for sightseeing and enjoying activities in less crowded places.